Books about Mental Illness & Mental Health

 Recently made into an HBO mini-series, this story is another dark one from the writer of Gone Girl.
 This was a psychological thriller and mystery, and it was fabulous!
 I’ve recommended this story to so many people — it’s so much better than Gone Girl.

 When 2 girls are found murdered in her dingy old town, a reporter is sent to investigate.
 In the process, she digs up some old wounds and resurrects family drama.
-This is one of the books about mothers that will give you chills.

 the woman in the window